 We would like to hear your testimonies and loving thoughts: contact us

 First of all, cancer is not a death sentence.
-It’s more of a wake up and live thing.
+Its more of a wake up and live thing.
 So many people associate cancer with death that they give up, even if they are stage one.
-I’ve seen it so many times in the infusion room (or as we like to call it – the confusion room).
+Ive seen it so many times in the infusion room (or as we like to call it the confusion room).
 Patients roll up in the fetal position under their heated blanket and sleep.
 Or they sit there having a pity party for themselves and cry.
 Four years ago when I first stared with chemo, that was pretty much the norm in there.
 It was sooooo depressing!!
-My guess is that they caught that attitude from each other and just accepted the “death sentence” and were laying there waiting for it to happen.
+My guess is that they caught that attitude from each other and just accepted the death sentence and were laying there waiting for it to happen.

-My first and primary chemo partner is God so there was not even a question as to whether or not I’d be joining them.
+My first and primary chemo partner is God so there was not even a question as to whether or not Id be joining them.
 NO WAY!!!
 Then there were the two infusion nurses that I gravitated to and they to me.
 They were both wonderful Christians and we would talk as much as we could and as loud too about how awesome God was and what an incredible experience this was and how He was always with me and helping me through.
 He picked out my surgeon who was wonderful, prayed with me before the surgery and did an excellent job removing the cancer.
-He picked out my oncologist…what can I say?
-This doc is soooo incredible!
-He is a strong Christian, treats the whole patient with love and compassion, goes to a central American country as often as possible to volunteer in an orphanage there, started a local program to help people who are really in need and deserving, has annual retreats for any female (or male I guess) with breast or cervical cancer, etc., etc., etc. WOW!
-Talk about the ultimate caring doctor!!!
-He get’s my vote hands down!
-Even the radiation crew was great, although I did suffered an incredible 4th degree burn.
+He picked out my oncologist

 back to top

-Carolyn Merritt and her doctor: Katherine N. Weilbaecher, MD
+and her doctor: Katherine N. Weilbaecher, MD

 at Alvin J. Siteman Cancer Center St. Louis, MO